COLORECTAL CANCER IN SOUTH CAROLINA:

-It is recommended that colorectal cancer screening begin at age 50 and continue until age 75.
-The decision to screen for colorectal cancer in adults aged 76 to 85 years should be an individual one made with the provider, considering the patient’s overall health and prior screening history.
+For colorectal cancer, screening is recommended for adults who are between the ages of 50-75 years old.
+The decision to screen for colorectal cancer in adults aged 76 to 85 should be an individual one made with the provider, considering the patient's overall health and prior screening history.